Numerical Quadrature for Singular Integrals on Fractals: Barycentre rule for regular integrals

 We can substitute either of the last two expressions in place of $h$ in the right-hand sides of the error bounds in Theorem~\ref{th:MidLip1}, obtaining $O(N^{-1/d})$ and $O(N^{-2/d})$ convergence rates, with respect to increasing $N$.
-We observe that the lower the Hausdorff dimension $d$ of $\Gamma$, the faster the convergence of the quadrature rule (assuming that $M$ is fixed and $\cH^d(\Gamma)$ and $\diam(\Gamma)$ are uniformly bounded above).
+We observe that the lower the Hausdorff dimension $d$ of $\Gamma$, the faster the convergence of the quadrature rule with respect to increasing $N$, all other factors being equal.

 In the double-integral case, we can substitute either of the expressions

 where $N':=|L_h(\Gamma')|$, in place of $h$ in the error estimates of Theorem~\ref{th:MidLip2}.
 In this case, the computational cost, measured as the number of integrand evaluations, is the product $NN'$. \end{rem}